-Affecting around 30 million people in the US alone, eczema is a common skin concern that can make the skin feel dry, itchy, and uncomfortable.
-And, while there’s no way to get rid of eczema, you can help to care for your eczema-prone skin by reaching for hydrating products that have been accepted by the National Eczema Association, like the following five products from CeraVe.
-Curious to know more about what eczema is, what may cause it, and how you can help care for your eczema-prone skin?
-Keep reading!
+Eczema is a common skincare concern that can make the skin feel dry, itchy and uncomfortable.
+While there’s no way to get rid of eczema, you can help to care for your eczema-prone skin by reaching for hydrating products that have been accepted by the National Eczema Association (like the La Roche-Posay and CeraVe products below).
+If you’re curious to know more about what eczema is and how to care for your eczema-prone skin, keep reading.

 What Is Eczema?